 - Neglect: When a caregiver fails or refuses to fulfill their obligation to an elderly individual.
 This can be the refusal to change garments, clean up feces or body fluids, refusal to give foods or medication, and more.

 - Sexual Abuse: This type of abuse is used to categorize non-consensual sexual contact between a caregiver and an elderly patient.

 - Abandonment: This form of abuse is similar to neglect in some ways.
 However, it often includes a person deserting an elderly person that they have physical custody or assumed responsibility for providing care of.

 - Self-Neglect: This is any form of behavior where the elderly person puts their own life or health in danger.
-Many nursing homes have precautions put in place to help prevent these instances
+Many nursing homes have precautions put in place to help prevent this.

-The first six of these categories include active abuse or negligence toward an elderly individual.
-If these forms of abuse occur, whether one type or multiple, it is grounds for a liability claim against the abuser.
+The first six of the above categories include active abuse or negligence toward an elderly individual.
+If these forms of abuse occur, it is grounds for a liability claim against the abuser.
 An injured party or their family can hold the abuser responsible for any physical or mental damage caused by these actions.

 It does not matter whether the abuse is a single act or recurring negligence; the victim has a right to damages.
 In the majority of cases, the nursing home will be required to pay damages to the victim and will lose its certification and federal funding due to their failure to provide expected care to patients.

 These measures work to ensure past, present, and any potential future victims are protected against harm.
 New York’s elderly should be able to live out their golden years in peace and comfort without having to worry about being mistreated.